Bo-Dai/CSE6243-fall2023/_pages/logistics.md

 -->
 - **In-Class quiz:** In several random classes, we will ask the audiences to complete some quiz.
 Completing all of them is worth 10%.
 - **Completing mid-semester evaluation:** Around the middle of the semester, we will send out a survey to help us understand how the course is going, and how we can improve.
 Completing it is worth 4%.
-- **Machine Learning seminar:** There will be several invited talks in the semester.
-Attending four of them worth 8%.
+- **Machine Learning seminar:** There will be several ML invited talks in the semester, which will be anounced in Canvas.
+Attending three of them worth 6%.

 ***